Lora Hays

-Lora Hays (Spindell) (1910–2009) was an American woman film editor, primarily television shows and documentary films, including the Academy Award-winning film Harlan County, USA (1976).
+Lora Hays (Spindell) (November 1, 1910 – November 28, 2009) was an American film editor, primarily television shows and documentary films, including the Academy Award-winning film Harlan County, USA (1976).

 Early life and education

-Her father was Arthur Garfield Hays, founder of the American Civil Liberties Union.
+Hays' father was Arthur Garfield Hays, founder of the American Civil Liberties Union, and her mother was actress and activist Blanche Hays Fagen.
+Her maternal uncle Maurice Marks married screenwriter Rita Weiman.
+Her parents divorced in 1924, and both remarried.
+Hays spent some of her youth at a Swiss boarding school, where she made a lifelong friend in Kitty Carlisle.
+She studied theatre at Carnegie Technical Institute.

 Career

 Hays began her career with training in the theater, making her debut in Little Accident (1929) and going on to appear in films in Paris.

 In 1933 she became a film producer, sponsoring "Datelines", a humorous commentary on the news in which actors re-enact human interest stories from the news headlines.
 She also served as assistant producer on "Used Cars", the 1939 item in the "Getting Your Money's Worth" series of consumer education films.

 Hays first worked as an assistant editor to the film director Joris Ivens, learning her trade at the side of Helena von Dongen on Ivens' film Power and the Land (1940).
 She is credited with editing two short spinoff films under Ivens’ long-distance supervision in 1941 after he had moved on to his next project, Bip Goes to Town and Worst of Farm Disasters.